2002 Croatia Open

-The 2002 Croatia Open was a tennis tournament played on outdoor clay courts at the ITC Stella Maris in Umag in Croatia and was part of the International Series of the 2002 ATP Tour.
-The tournament ran from July 15 through July 21, 2002.
+The 2002 Croatia Open was a men's tennis tournament played on outdoor clay courts at the ITC Stella Maris in Umag in Croatia and was part of the International Series of the 2002 ATP Tour.
+It was the 13th edition of the tournament and was held from 15 July through 21 July 2002.
+Second-seeded Carlos Moyá won the singles title, his third at the event.